-Thank you for considering the U.S. Botanic Garden as an extension of your classroom!
-Our indoor and outdoor living classrooms offer amazing opportunities for plant-based learning.
+Thank you for thinking of the U.S. Botanic Garden as an extension of your classroom.
+Whether through art, science, storytelling or wonder, our living classrooms offer amazing opportunities for plant-based learning.
+To explore our different educational offerings and to book your field trip, click on the boxes below.

 Our Junior Botanist program is now available to schools on a limited basis.
 If you are a 3rd-6th grade teacher and would like for your class to use our Junior Botanist Adventure kit while at the U.S. Botanic Garden, please contact Lee Coykendall, Children's Education Specialist.